-Erasmus applicants must complete the official documents such as Learning Agreement, Erasmus Grant/Mobility Agreement, Certificate of Attendance and Participant's Report.
-For academic recognition, applicants must fill out the Learning Agreement signed by both the host institution and OzU.
+Erasmus applicants must complete the official documents such as Learning Agreement, Course Transfer and Adaptation Table, Visa Cpy, Health Insuranca Policy, Erasmus Grant/Mobility Agreement, Certificate of Attendance, etc. For academic recognition, applicants must fill out the Learning Agreement and Course Transfer and Adaptation Tablesigned by all responsible person.
 The Learning Agreement guarantees the transfer and recognition of credits earned during exchange.

 Transfer of credits earned during exchange towards the Özyeğin University graduation requirements can only be completed after the official transcript from the host institution has been received and respective decision has been taken by the Faculty/School/Institute Board.
 Failing to submit required documents on time may adversely affect and create delays in various procedures.